MartijnWallage/MartijnWallage/README.md

 - 📫 You can reach me at **mwallage@student.42berlin.de**.

-- 📖 Aside from coding, I write creatively and I used to be an academic philosopher 🤔.
+- 📖 Aside from coding, I am a poet and former academic philosopher.
 On my <a href="https://www.martijnwallage.nl">personal website</a> you can find some of my writings.

 <h3>Connect with me:</h3>
 <p>